shoui520/shoui520.github.io/docs/routine.md

 Getting rid of translations and training yourself to understand the language on its own is how you'll get better at Japanese in the future.

+Japanese subs are better because they give you the opportunity to learn the actual words that are being used in the anime.
+(Which is a lot of words, btw.)

 ## Day 7

 **Note about kana practice:**